-Cycling with kids can make you feel like one in a million
+Cycling with children can make you feel like one in a million

 Today British Cycling has launched a new campaign called “One in a Million” to encourage more women (and girls) to cycle.
 It comes accompanied with an inspirational video which features loads of “normal” women and girls out on their bikes.
 I spotted a couple of very impressive younger cyclists – see if you can see Rhoda Jones who was the youngest person to ride from Lands End to John O’Groats last summer and Ruby Isaac who is one of the up and coming faces of junior cycling.